A Prague Christmas

 PEACE SQUARE (Namesti Miru)

 The Namesti Miru (Peace Square) Prague Christmas Market is my own personal favourite.
+Usually opens in the last week of November.
 Little bit further out i.e. 15 minute walk from the top of Wenceslas Square but much more of what a Christmas market is all about.
 Lots of independent stalls with a range of local produce.
 Not so much battery operated flashing bobbly headwear here.
 It will have a tree which will be decorated but not to the extent of the Old Town Square.
 If walking from the top of Wenceslas Square go one block to the right.
 This is the street called Anglicka.
 Cross the road into Anglicka and follow it to the end where you’ll find the market.
 Metro Namesti Miru (one stop from Museum) is the closest stop.
+Opens November 20th and closes December 24th.

 What’s the weather like?